malexer/SublimeClassNavigator/README.md

 Class Navigator is using "Goto Symbol..." under the hood with some additional filtering defined in `naviclass.config`.

-Currently class and method detection is tuned for Python source only.
+Currently class and function detection is tuned for Python source only.

-For all other sources it is trying to detect first-level items for class and consider all items in "Goto Symbol..." as methods.
+For all other sources it is trying to detect first-level items for class and consider all items in "Goto Symbol..." as functions.

-Feel free to add more accurate class detection for other source types - check the `naviclass/config.py`.
+Feel free to add more accurate detection for other source types - check the `naviclass/config.py`.